Coal News We love to talk!

 Audi has not mentioned the driving range that it plans to achieve on its first all-electric offering but states that it will have "a range suitable for everyday use.".
 The production version of the Audi e-tron launches on the European market at the end of 2018

-- Odisha power producers in quandary over verdict Read more
+- Solar power producers seek priority sector status, `Make in India' push Read more

 - Cabinet note for coal, CBM extraction from same block Read more